Grilled Northern Pike Fillet

 - Continue to grill at low heat.
 Test with your spatula…skin should separate from meat when done. (approx. 10 min. per inch of thickness)

-*NOTE: TailgateMaster.com DOES NOT receive any sort of payment-for-clicks for referring you to products that we review.
-If you find this information useful, please consider sharing our site with others.
-We have even included some handy social media buttons (below) to make it easy.
-Isn’t that swell of us?
+*PLEASE NOTE: TailgateMaster.com DOES NOT receive any sort of payment-for-clicks for referring you to products that we review.
+We share stuff we like… ’cause we have tried it aaaaaand we liked it. 🙂 If you find this information useful, please consider sharing our site with others (Seriously… we really appreciate it and it encourages us to do even more).
+We have included some handy social media buttons to make it easy for you…. isn’t that swell of us?